MilenaJoanna/FinalProjectVistula/docs/Challenges_and_limitations_of_LLM-s.md

   <p style= "padding: 35px 55px 10px 0px;"><b>Apart from many undeniable advantages, LLM-s, and AI in general, will also bring some unexpected risks.</b></p>

   <p style= "padding: 5px 55px 10px 0px;">Personally, I think, that especially the big players in the field of AI, like OpenAI, Google, Amazon etc., will have to demonstrate responsibility in their next steps. <b>"Responsible AI" shouldn't be just an empty slogan</b>.
-In order to ensure that, there is a need to [keep an eye on the key players](https://artificialintelligenceact.eu), so that they don't start to dangerously resemble the Lord Farquaad from the "Shrek" movie , with his famous quote <q>Some of you may die, but it's a sacrifice I am willing to make.</q></p>
+In order to ensure that, there is a need to <a href="https://artificialintelligenceact.eu">keep an eye on the key players</a>, so that they don't start to dangerously resemble the Lord Farquaad from the "Shrek" movie , with his famous quote <q>Some of you may die, but it's a sacrifice I am willing to make.</q></p>

 <figure>